7.3 Sport, youth fitness and physical activity

 Swimming sessions are also available.
 Lesson objectives are specifically related to the age and ability of the participants.
 For beginners, these include increasing confidence in water, learning how to float without floatation devices, and enjoy water safely.
 More advanced courses aimed at teaching and improving the stroke technique for each of the four strokes are also being planned.

 The Adult Programme is designed to encourage those of 17 years and over to take up physical activity at least once weekly.
-Our programme is flexible enough to embrace all abilities, from the very beginner to the most veteran and trained athlete.
+The programme is flexible enough to embrace all abilities, from the very beginner to the most veteran and trained athlete.
 This module offers a choice of fitness activities for adults in all the different venues catering for all levels of fitness and ability.
-Activities include Aerobics, Aqua Aerobics, Dance Fitness, Physical Fitness, Swimming, Zumba and for the first time a Programme of different sport and team games.
+Activities include Aerobics, Aqua Aerobics, Dance Fitness, Physical Fitness, Swimming, Zumba and for the first time, a Programme of different sport and team games.

-#OnTheMove (Summer Programme) is the continuation of the #OnTheMove programme and consists of one module running from July to September.
+"Summer On The Move" is the continuation of the #OnTheMove programme and consists of one module running from July to September.
 In addition through #OnTheMove academies SportMalta offers a number of specialised Sports Academies that run in conjunction with various Sports Organisations and Associations including Triathlon; Basketball; Horseracing; Gymnastics; Volleyball; Handball and Synchronised Swimming.

 Additionally, SportMalta also offers a programme of adventure and multi-sport to entice and encourage young people to participate in a programme that is both fun and challenging.
 In these programmes young people are challenged in a variety of adventure activities including, amongst others abseiling and canoeing.
 In a multi-sport programme youth will be given the opportunity to play a variety of games and learn the rules, techniques and tactics.
 At the end of a course with SportMalta young people can choose to join an organisation and take up further training or else pursue the activity with their friends at a recreation level.